strinsberg/lt64/README.md

 ### fmult, fdiv

-Perform multiplication and division on the top two double words on the stack while treating them as default scaled fixed point numbers.
+Perform multiplication and division on the top two double words on the stack while treating them as default scaled (`3` significant digits) fixed point numbers.

 ### fmultsc, fdivsc

-Perform multiplication and division on the top tw0 double words of the stack, However, use a different scaling factor (number of significant digits) encoded into the top byte of the operation instead of the default scaling of `3` significant digits.
-They then perform the operation the same as **fmult** and **fdiv**.
-For example to use `2` significant digits (scale factor of `100`) the operation would have `0x02` encoded in its top byte.
-The maximum number of significant digits is `9` and any time a larger number is given it will be treated as the a computation by the default number of significant digits `3`.
-Giving `0x01` will just treat the numbers as integers.
+Pop the top word of the stack to use as the number of significant digits for the scaling factor.
+Then perform the operation the same as **fmult** and **fdiv**.
+For example to use `2` significant digits (scale factor of `100`) the operation would have `0x0002` on top of the stack.
+The maximum number of significant digits is `9` and any time a larger number is given it will be treated as the default number of significant digits `3`.
+Giving `0x0001` will just treat the numbers as integers.

-### fprn, fprnsc
+### fprn

 Print the top double word on the stack as a fixed point number.
+Uses the default scaling factor of `1000` for `3` significant digits.
 Always prints with the number of significant digits even if they are zeros.
 I.e. `1.2` with default scaling will print as `1.200`.

+### fprnsc

-The scaled version works the same as the other fixed point custom scaling encoding the number of significant digits into the top byte of the operation.
+Pop the top word off the stack and use it as the number of siginificant digits for the scaling factor.
+Then print the top double word on the stack as a fixed point number.